Kapil564/Smart-browser-buddy/README.md

 ### Testing Changes
 1. Make your code changes
 2. Go to `chrome://extensions/`
-3. Find "Smart Prompt Buddy" and click the reload icon
+3. Find "Smart helper Buddy" and click the reload icon
 4. Test your changes

 ### Debugging